sencrop/react-test/README.md

 You can display these data in a chart and a table.

-The x axis must display date \
-The y axis must display the key for the data

 ## Available Scripts

 In the project directory, you can run: